 The severity of your symptoms will depend largely on how long you’ve been using the digital device.
 Underlying eye conditions will also have an effect, as will other factors such as glare on the screen from overhead lights.

-Fortunately, the symptoms of digital eye strain are usually temporary, and will soon subside when you stop using your devices.
-Sometimes, it’s possible for symptoms to continue for a long time after that.
-However, whether blue light actually does any damage to your eyes is an interesting question, and we’re about to dig in.
+Fortunately, the symptoms of digital eye strain or computer vision syndrome are usually temporary, and will soon subside when you stop using your devices.
+Sometimes, it’s possible for symptoms to continue for a while after that.

 What Are Blue Light Glasses?

-Now that you know they’re easy to get, let’s talk about whether they actually help.
+Now that you know what blue light glasses are, let’s talk about whether they actually work.

 What the Science Says About Blue Light Glasses

-Research released in February of 2021 indicates that blue light lenses may have no effect at all against eye strain symptoms.
+Research released in February of 2021 indicates that blue light lenses may have no effect at relieving digital eye strain symptoms.
 120 eye-strain-symptomatic computer users were asked to complete a 2-hour computer task.
 Each person was randomly given either clear (placebo) glasses or blue blockers, but each was led to believe they were wearing blue blockers.